 At our recent conference Medical Cannabis: The Science Behind the Hype, a cerebral palsy patient named Jacqueline Patterson spoke about her experience treating her motor control, pain, and speech difficulties with medical cannabis.
 She has tried various strains for her varied symptoms, often going by the one that had the best name.
 After much trial and error, she has established a relationship with a grower who gives her Mr. Nice.
 But she said her all-time favorite strain was The Sh*t that Killed Elvis.

-the conference, expressed her frustration with the clash between the “Snoop Dogg” recreational marijuana culture and the elderly patients she treats who could benefit from cannabis.
+Charlotte Igo, a palliative nurse in Phoenix who also spoke at the conference, expressed her frustration with the clash between the “Snoop Dogg” recreational marijuana culture and the elderly patients she treats who could benefit from cannabis.
 She could only get five percent of her patients to even try medicinal cannabis, and they were not comforted by the delivery guy in the tie-dyed shirt.

 “The marijuana industry does not effectively validate itself as a legitimate alternative to well known medications,” she said.
 “The industry itself will need to decide what it wants to be when it grows up.”

 Until that happens, try not to judge your medical cannabis by its name.
 Look for testing information from a reliable laboratory.
 And look for a knowledgeable budtender or cannabis expert who can help you select the right strain for your needs.